 And of course, part of planning is practice.
 Run through the major points of your stream before actually recording, so you can feel it’s natural flow and tweak things as needed.

 Schedule live video to maximize content planning

-With Restream’s Scheduler tool, you are able to pre-record video and schedule it to stream live, which creates efficiencies through batching, allows for more consistent posts, and enables full-scale content optimization—three critical components of creating a successful streaming brand.
-With Scheduler, you can:
+With Restream’s Events tool, you are able to pre-record video and schedule it to stream live, which creates efficiencies through batching, allows for more consistent posts, and enables full-scale content optimization — three critical components of creating a successful streaming brand.
+With Events, you can:

 It’s as simple as that: Planning and scheduling your content will greatly increase the quality of professionalism of your videos and will help you to become a professional streamer.